justunsix/garden/src/content/docs/notes/370-Education-Learning-Anki-Master-Deck-Artificial-Intelligence.md

 were generated with the help of Microsoft Copilot Artificial Intelligence (AI) and are being updated or corrected.

+# Artificial intelligence

-# Areas of artificial intelligence
+## Areas of artificial intelligence

-## Front
+### Front

-What are the 5 areas of AI use cases and functions
+What are the 6 areas of AI use cases and functions

 Hint: they are like human capabilities and senses

-## Back
+### Back

+1. Machine learning - like human learning
-1. Generative AI - like human creativity and pattern matching
+2. Generative AI - like human creativity and pattern matching
-2. Computer Vision - like human sight
+3. Computer Vision - like human sight
-3. Speech - like human voice and hearing
+4. Speech - like human voice and hearing
-4. Natural Language Processing (NLP) - like human content analysis
+5. Natural Language Processing (NLP) - like human content analysis
-5. Extract data and insights - like human ability to follow a process and analysis
+6. Extract data and insights - like human ability to follow a process and analysis

 Bonus: Responsible AI - human ability for audit, monitoring, checking, and inclusion is required in application of AI.

+## Power of Machine Learning

+### Front

+What human capability is machine learning like and how might it be used and compared to traditional computer programming?

+### Back

+Machine learning is like human learning where a computer can be trained/learn using an algorithm to predict the correct human capability.

+In comparison to programming a computer to do human functions precisely like coding all shapes of an orange for a computer to recognize.
+With machine learning, the machine can be trained to do any tasks using predictions as long as there is data of the input and what the task completed looks like.

+The data are features like what an orange looks like and labels like whether it is an orange or type of oranges.

 # Introduction to Artificial Intelligence Microsoft Azure AI-900